pritomsaha/pritomsaha.github.io/_pages/about.md

 <br />

 ## Highlights
+[10/2022] Our work- "Coordinated Topic Modeling" has been accepted to EMNLP 2022.
-[02/2022] One paper was accepted to Findings of ACL 2022.
+[02/2022] Our work- "Domain Representative Keywords Selection" has been accepted to Findings of ACL 2022.
 [08/2020] Started PhD in CS at UIUC.
-[01/2020] One paper was accepted to Proceeding of PAKDD 2020.
+[01/2020] One paper has been accepted to Proceeding of PAKDD 2020.
 [09/2019] Won HASCA Nurse care activity detection challenge at UbiComp 2019.
-[05/2019] One paper was accepted to Proceeding of IJCAI 2019.
+[05/2019] One paper has been accepted to Proceeding of IJCAI 2019.